 Step 4 (Day and Night): Serum/Essence

 By now, your skin is probably thirsty and begging for some nourishment!
 This is when a good serum or essence will come in handy.
 Facial serums (especially ones rich in antioxidants) deliver vital nutrients to your skin to help keep it in tip-top shape.
 Serums and essences can be interchangeable.
 Both serve the purpose of hydrating, brightening, and rejuvenating.
-Essences are typically lighter and thinner in consistency, and should be applied before a serum if you are doing both (although this isn’t necessary).
+Essences are typically lighter and thinner in consistency, and should be applied before a serum if both are part of your skincare routine (although this isn’t necessary).

 Serums are incredibly concentrated treatments rich in nutrients, which is why you should apply your serum just after cleansing and prepping your skin – you want to absorb all the nutrient-rich goodness you can!
 If you’re confused about what kind of serum or essence to incorporate, we highly recommend ones that contain Vitamin C and/or Hyaluronic acid.